Skip to content

-The 1,122 sq km Akagera National Park also Rwanda’s only savanna park is a top birding hotspot with a checklist of over 500 bird species across its varied habitats.
+The 1,122 sq km Akagera National Park, Rwanda’s only savanna park is a top birding hotspot featuring on any classic Rwanda safari for its diversity of birdlife, over 500 bird species across its varied habitats.
 The diversity of birds in Akagera NP is due to the park’s geographic location at the confluence and transitional zones of Africa’s most bird-important biomes/habitats.
 Here, the expansive East African savanna grasslands and Zambezian miombo woodlands give way to the largest wetland system in Central East Africa.
 This extensive and complex wetland system consists a dozen lakes fed by river Kagera as it meanders through to drain north-east into Lake Victoria is an Important Bird Area (IBA) by Birdlife, protecting biome-restricted bird species.

 Akagera National Park Bird Highlights

-Birding through the broad-leafed wooded hillsides and grassland plains, highlights include several Zambezian biome restricted specialists at their northern range-limit here.
-These include; Long-tailed (Tabora) Cisticola, Southern Black Flycatcher, Miombo Wren Warbler, Souza’s Shrike, Ruaha Chat and the Red-faced Barbet, an East African endemic.
+Birding through the broad-leafed wooded hillsides at Akagera NP offers chances to encounter several Zambezian biome restricted specialists at their northern range-limit here.
+These include; Tabora Cisticola, Southern Black Flycatcher, Miombo Wren Warbler, Souza’s Shrike, Ruaha Chat and the Red-faced Barbet, an East African endemic.

-The park’s extensive woodlands host Slate-coloured Boubou, Emerald-spotted Wood Dove, Greater Honeyguide, Narina Trogon, African Grey Hornbill, Stout Cisticola, and the elegant Lilac-breasted Roller.
-The broad-leafed hillsides host, Green-capped Eremomela, Cabani’s and Cinnamon-breasted Buntings, Green-winged Pytilia occur.
+The park’s extensive woodlands host Slate-coloured Boubou, Green-winged Pytilia, Emerald-spotted Wood Dove, Greater Honeyguide, Narina Trogon, African Grey Hornbill, Stout Cisticola, and the elegant Lilac-breasted Roller, Green-capped Eremomela, Cabani’s and Cinnamon-breasted Buntings.
 The acacia woodlands host the Pearl-spotted Owlet, Green Woodhoopoe, Little Spotted, Golden-tailed and Bennett’s Woodpeckers, Spot-flanked Barbet, Bare-faced Go-away Bird, Crested Francolin, and more.
 Raptors are well represented in Bateleur, Black-chested and Brown Snake Eagles, Martial, Walberg, Bateleur and Tawny Eagles.
 Vultures include Griffon’s, White-backed, White-headed and Lappet-faced Vultures.

-Birding along the short open grassland plains you pick up Collared Pratincole, Rufous-naped and Flappet Larks, Long-billed and Grassland Pipits along with Kittlitz’s Plover, Senegal and Wattled Lapwing.
+Birding along the short open grassland plains in Kilala sector you pick up Collared Pratincole, Rufous-naped and Flappet Larks, Long-billed and Grassland Pipits along with Kittlitz’s Plover, Senegal and Wattled Lapwing.
 Yellow-throated Longclaw, Hildebrandt’s Spurfowl, Coqui and Crested Francolins.

 Getting To and Amenities at Akagera National Park